D0rDa4aN919/Py-JSON-Dropper/README.md

   ```
 ![creator process](pics/execution.jpg)

-Note: In the example, can see a reverse shell prcoess that run via the dropper.
+Note: In the example, can see a reverse shell prcoess that run via the dropper(On linux machine).

 <h2 align="center"">License</h2>